DevExpress/devextreme-documentation/api-reference/10 UI Widgets/DraggableBase/1 Configuration/group.md

 Allows you to group several widgets, so that users can drag and drop items between them.

 ---
-Set this option to identical values for the UI components you want to collect into a single group.
+Set this property to identical values for the UI components you want to collect into a single group.